Thursday, October 3, 2024

 “It has a meaning for every one of us, I think,” he said.
 “Not just for war veterans.
 But for all of us.
 I want you to have it because of a number of things.
 First because that time is an important part of me...”

 My immediate reaction: skepticism, quite frankly.
 I don’t know much about Flags Of Our Fathers.
 It has something to do with Iwo Jima, and that iconic flag-raising picture.
-I suspect there’s a faux patriotic pulse; that it’s faintly (or not so faintly) jingoistic and rabidly macho, beckoning to an America that never was.
+I suspect a faux patriotic pulse; that it’s faintly (or not so faintly) jingoistic and rabidly macho, beckoning to an America that never was.

 Whatever triumphs resulted from the sacrifice of these flagraisers, and the hundreds of thousands they symbolize, is threatened by the same elitist malignancies that caused World War Two, and today is poised to topple what passes for our democracy.